-Sinusitis is a condition that affects thousands of people around the world.
+Sinusitis is a condition that affects 15 to 40 people per year out of every thousand.
 Generally speaking, “sinusitis” means an infection of the sinuses, but there are several different, more specific types of sinusitis.
 Acute sinusitis is an infection that lasts more than 7 days but less than four weeks and can cause serious discomfort.
 This article addresses the symptoms, treatment options and recovery process for sufferers of acute sinusitis.

 What are the symptoms of acute sinusitis?

 Symptoms of acute sinusitis nearly resemble those of the common cold.
 In fact, the common cold is frequently a cause of acute sinusitis.
-Symptoms that distinguish the common cold from acute sinusitis include increased pressure in the sinuses, anosmia (loss of smell), worsening of nasal congestion, development of fever, halitosis and pain in the teeth.
+Symptoms of acute sinusitis include increased pressure in the sinuses, anosmia (loss of smell), worsening of nasal congestion, thick discolored nasal discharge, fatigue, development of fever, halitosis and pain in the teeth.
 In general, if a common cold continues to get worse, acute sinusitis is a likely diagnosis.

 For a more in depth look into the symptoms of a sinus infection click here.